Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

 Steps to take:

-- Blot the area using a clean cloth (or paper towel) and replace it once it becomes wet.
+2. Blot the area using a clean cloth (or paper towel) and replace it once wet.
 This way, the fabric absorbs the liquid residue better.

-- Mix ΒΌ of a cup of ammonia in one gallon of water and soak a piece of cloth in the mixture.
+3. Mix ΒΌ of a cup of ammonia in one gallon of water and soak a cloth.
 Lightly scrub the stained area with the ammonia solution.
-Don’t forget to use eye goggles and rubber gloves when handling ammonia for extra protection.
+Don’t forget to use eye goggles and rubber gloves for extra protection when handling ammonia.

 Method 4: Using Hydrogen Peroxide

-Hydrogen peroxide is known to be a potent cleaning agent and is usable on any type of stain, including that stubbornly old vomit patch.
-Due to its bleaching characteristic, it is advisable to use it with a neutralizing base to maintain the carpet’s color.
+Hydrogen peroxide is a potent cleaning agent and is usable on any type of stain, including that stubbornly old vomit patch.
+Due to its bleaching characteristic, using it with a neutralizing base is advisable to maintain the carpet’s color.

 What you need: